brandonzstride/kocaml-cubing/README.md

 This project is a work in progress.
 There is meaningful functionality, but please do not expect it to solve a cube yet.
 Refer to the **Status** section below to see what works.

 **This project is entirely my interpretation of Herbert Kociemba's explanation on [kociemba.org](http://kociemba.org/cube.htm)**.
 I do not refer to any code that implements the Two-Phase algorithm.
 I give credit for the ideas behind the algorithm to Herbert Kociemba.
-Implementation details are all my own, and I will note my algorithmic additions in this README.
+Implementation details are all my own, and I note my algorithmic additions in this README.

 Written in `OCaml 5.0.0`.
 Depends on `Core`, `ppx_jane`, and `OUnit2`.